 Alan Khazei is a social entrepreneur who has pioneered ways to empower citizens to make a difference.
 Khazei is the Founder and CEO of Be The Change, Inc., which developed three campaigns...

 Dr. Lall is the Director of the Columbia Water Center and the Alan and Carol Silberstein Professor of Engineering, and the Chair of the Dept. of Earth & Environmental Engineering at...

 Nicholas LemannFormer DirectorJoseph Pulitzer II and Edith Pulitzer Moore Professor of Journalism; Dean Emeritus of the Faculty of Journalism; Director, Columbia Global ReportsRead Full Bio arrow_right_alt

-Nicholas Lemann directs Columbia World Projects as well as Columbia Global Reports, a book publishing venture that commissions reporting around the world on a wide range of political...
+Nicholas Lemann was the director of Columbia World Projects from 2017 through February 2021.
+He directs Columbia Global Reports, a book publishing venture that commissions reporting...

 Hon.
 Jacob LewFormer United States Secretary of the Treasury (2013-2017)Visiting Professor, School of International and Public Affairs, Columbia UniversityRead Full Bio arrow_right_alt